Tutorial

 • 0 replies

 Sometimes, despite your best outreach efforts, your raw survey results will not be fully representative of your entire community.
-For example, we often tend to see higher rates of participation from individuals within certain demographic groups (e.g., older adults, homeowners, women) and lower response rates from others (e.g., younger adults, renters, men).
+We often tend to see higher rates of participation from individuals within certain demographic groups (e.g., older adults, homeowners, women) and lower response rates from others (e.g., younger adults, renters, men).

-Together, Polco’s representivity visualizations and automatic weighting functionality help address this issue.
-Our representivity graphs help you visualize the reach of an active survey and adjust outreach as needed to bring more people into the conversation.
-In addition, automatic weighting will regularly adjust the survey results to amplify the voices of underrepresented residents and provide more representative data overall.
+Polco’s representivity visualizations and automatic weighting functionality help address this issue.
+When active, automatic weighting will adjust survey results based on respondents’ demographics.
+This helps amplify the voices of underrepresented residents and provide more representative data overall.

-The automatic weighting functionality can be toggled on for each individual survey on the Summary tab.
+Automatic weighting functionality can be toggled on for each individual survey on the Summary tab.
+(If this toggle isn’t available on your profile, reach out to your Customer Success Manager (CSM) or success@polco.us for more information.)

 After the survey is published and has received at least 10 responses, the auto-weighting calculations will run once per day.
 The weighting algorithm compares the respondents’ demographics to Census data for the entire population, adjusting the data to reduce discrepancies between the two.
 In the Results tab, you can toggle between Weighted and Unweighted results to view each dataset as needed.

 We caution against making decisions based on very few responses; even with weighted results, it’s unlikely that only 10 or 20 responses are truly representative of your whole community.
-For this reason, we suggest expanding and adjusting outreach efforts (informed by the representivity graphs) to increase participation overall and hear from more residents, rather than relying solely on weighting to achieve greater representation.
+For this reason, we suggest expanding and adjusting outreach efforts (informed by the representivity graphs) to increase participation overall and bring more people into the conversation, rather than relying solely on weighting to achieve complete representation.
 Together, these tools will strengthen your engagement efforts for current and future surveys, providing more accurate results and fostering more confident and informed decision-making.

 0 replies